AlisonSLee/Get-Clean-data-Course-Project/README.md

   This final dataset is written out as a text file called 'Project_Step5_Average_Data.txt'.

 Further information on the data is supplied in the associated Code Book.

+For more detail you can also refer to the comments supplied in the actual R script.